-THIS IS HOW THE EXPANSIVE CEMENT MINORT WORKS
+THIS IS HOW THE EXPANSIVE CEMENT ROAR WORKS

 - The cement must be used in holes; pouring it into existing cracks in the stone or rocane will be effective.